qlem/qlstatus/README.md

 Any no-escaped character will be print.

 ### Critical thresholds
-For modules which support critical threshold, you can enable support of spectrwm colors and set the index of desired spectrwm foreground color to use when module value reach the critical threshold, e.g.
+For modules which support a critical threshold, you can enable support of spectrwm colors and set the index of desired spectrwm foreground color to use when a module value reach the critical threshold, e.g.
 ```
 enable_spectrwm_colors = 1
 critical_color_index = 2